Part One. Berlin. September 1993

 “All those staircases that appear to go down, but when you follow them, they end up back where they started ?”

-“Spot on, yeah, like that, only, more so, I tell you, it’s put a whole new perspective on Kafka.
-Can really dig him, now.
+“Spot on, yeah, like that, only, more so, I tell you, it’s put a whole new perspective on Kafka, not that I’ve read him, but can really dig him, now.
 No wonder, I’m living it.”

 “So what was the emergency you first wrote about ?”